Should a medically-trained staff member at a senior living facility watch an elderly woman pass out and do nothing to revive her?

 Powderly does question why emergency medical personnel were called by Glenwood’s nurse if no emergency response was desired.
 “If that was the case, it seems to me that a licensed health care professional is obligated to use their skills,” she says.

-Setting up advance care directives (i.e. living will, power of attorney, DNR) represents an important step in planning for your elderly loved one's future care.
+Setting up advance care directives (i.e. living will, power of attorney, DNR) represents an important step in planning for a loved one’s future care.

 The following articles can help guide you through the process of setting up advanced care directives:

-This unbelievable incident also highlights the need for seniors and their caregivers to ensure that they are fully aware of a senior living community's policies, preferably before they sign on the dotted line.
+This incident also highlights the need for seniors and their caregivers to ensure that they are fully aware of a senior living community’s policies and ability to provide emergency medical care before signing a contract.

-If your loved one is already residing in a facility and you aren't quite sure of the rules regarding emergency resuscitation and other forms of medical intervention, be sure to call and get your questions answered by a staff member who is well-versed in the center's regulations.
+If your loved one is already residing in a facility and you aren’t quite sure of the rules regarding emergency resuscitation and other forms of medical intervention, be sure to call and get your questions answered by a staff member who is familiar with the regulations.